lmorg/murex/docs/commands/die.md

 # `die`

-> Terminate murex with an exit number of 1
+> Terminate murex with an exit number of 1 (deprecated)

 ## Description

 Terminate Murex with an exit number of 1.

+> This builtin has now been deprecated.
+The same behaviour can be achieved via
+> `exit 1`

 ## Usage